Linuxfabrik/monitoring-plugins/check-plugins/statusiq/README.md

                 [--no-proxy] [--proxy PROXY] [--retries RETRIES]
                 [--timeout TIMEOUT] [--url URL]

 Monitors a StatusIQ (by Site24x7) status page via its RSS feed.
-Returns OK for operational or informational messages, WARN for maintenance windows, and CRIT for service disruptions or degraded performance.
+Alerts when a component is under maintenance, degraded or partially out, and raises a critical state for a service disruption or a major outage.

 options:
   -h, --help         show this help message and exit